ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_semantic_segmentation.md

 ros2 launch semantic_segmentation_sim segmentation_simulation_launch.py
 ```

-The Baylands simulation and rviz should appear.
-You should be able to send navigation goals via rviz and the robot should navigate the Baylands world, preferring sidewalks and avoiding grass:
+The Baylands simulation and *rviz* should appear.
+You should be able to send navigation goals via *rviz* and the robot should navigate the Baylands world, preferring sidewalks and avoiding grass:

 <figure markdown="span">
   ![](images/Navigation2_with_segmentation/demo.gif){ width="90%" }
 </figure>

-To better see what the plugin is doing, you can enable the segmentation tile map visualization in rviz.
+To better see what the plugin is doing, you can enable the segmentation tile map visualization in *rviz*.
 This will show a pointcloud of the segmentation observations for each tile, colored by their confidence.
 Again, you can refer to the picture on the Layer’s [README](https://github.com/kiwicampus/semantic_segmentation_layer) for a visual explanation of how observations are accumulated on the costmap tiles and how that translates to the cost assigned to each tile.

 <figure markdown="span">